QualityWithMillan/qualitywithmillan.github.io/_posts/2023-01-01-is-open-banking-just-another-api.md

 - There are more such innovative ideas which are yet to unfold.

-I personally ended up building a fitbit app. **yes a fitbit watch app** ! that displays the following banking products offered by selected Australian banks.
+I personally ended up building a fitbit app. **yes a fitbit watch app** !

+A app that displays the following banking products offered by selected Australian banks.
 Which means while you walk you can see product name and description/offering within seconds.

-💰 Transaction and Savings Accounts
+- 💰 Transaction and Savings Accounts
-💳 Cards
+- 💳 Cards
-🏠 Mortgage (residential)
+- 🏠 Mortgage (residential)

 <br>